 1)The explorer-collector: This archetype is often associated with the beginnings of a scientific process process and is the foundation on which new science is developed.
 These individuals collect foundational observations, or explore new frontiers for interesting phenomena, or simply create the catalog of objects, facts or abstractions that in the future help formulation in the first place of what in the Popperian sense would be tentative theories.
 These individuals typically have a strong “eye” or “sense” for finding something new or an urge to explorer unknown domains physically or abstractly.
 They may not always understand what their observations or collections mean.
 To illustrate with examples – Alexander von Humboldt is a classic case of the explorer-collector who amassed a vast array of facts that were to help found several lines of scientific inquiry.
 In astronomy this type is particularly important – Tycho Brahe with his untiring observations of Saturn and Mars, Galileo, and Wilhelm, Caroline and John Herschel in their quest for new deep sky objects (incidentally discovering Uranus) fit this archetype well.
 This archetype played an important role in the origin of modern chemistry in the form of the discoverers of elements like Karl Scheele.
 Wallace was a notable example of this archetype who was critical for the development of biology.
 The scientist of this archetype likes to “go out there and look” and they typically have hunches that guide them in being successful in the hunt but they do not know what they are going to find.
-This outside of science, this archetype is also seen in mathematics where it is of considerable importance.
+Outside of science, this archetype is also seen in mathematics where it is of considerable importance.
 The circum-calculus explorers of polynomial curves in Western science are examples of such.
 We would also consider rAmAnujan as an epitome of this archetype in mathematics.
 In science the core Germanic people have been great exponents of this archetype.